HCOM Power BI - Getting Started

 • To publish a web version of the Power BI, from your Power BI, Home tab, select 'Publish'

-• Select 'HCOM - Data Reporting'
+• Select 'HCOM - Data Reporting' or whichever workspace you are using.

 • EVERY TIME you make a change, you will want to re-publish to the same location and replace the existing version